Skip to main content

 External Authentication Settings

-This section determines how external users (students) log into Element451.
+This section allows you to specify how external users (students) log into Element451.

 Password (Element451-Provided Login)